 What To Do Next

-Of course, not all annual performance review programs are ineffective.
 I recommend assessing your current program to learn which aspects have been most valuable to your employees.
-Route those learnings into your planning using the principles I shared earlier and start to reimagine what professional development planning could look like at your agency.
+Route those learnings into the planning of a revised program using the principles I shared here.
+Begin to reimagine what professional development planning could look like at your agency.